Stellac2021/School_District_Analysis/README.md

   1. District Analysis : no huge impact
   2. Top School Ranking : no huge impact
   3. Scores by School Spending : no huge impact
-  4. Scores by School Size : the %Overall passingfor medium size schools has slightly decreased by 0.06%
+  4. Scores by School Size : the %Overall passing for medium size schools has slightly decreased by 0.06%
-  5. Scores by School Type : the %Overall passing for charter  type has slightly **decreased by 0.04%
+  5. Scores by School Type : the %Overall passing for charter  type has slightly decreased by 0.04%

 ```